Book to Morse Code Translator

 Visual Morse styles

-Choose lightbulb, dot, full-frame flash, or animated Morse text depending on whether the video is for practice, demonstration, or visual reference.
+Choose lightbulb, dot, full-frame flash, or animated Morse text depending on whether the player is for practice, demonstration, or visual reference.

 Text display modes

-Optional plain text and Morse text overlays can help viewers follow a long passage, compare source to code, or focus on signal-only practice.
+Optional plain text and Morse text overlays can help you follow a long passage, compare source to code, or focus on signal-only practice.

 Full-frame flash

 Full-frame flash can be uncomfortable or unsafe for some viewers.
-Keep that warning visible and choose a smaller visual mode when sharing broadly.
+Keep that warning visible and choose a smaller visual mode when practicing visually.

 Browser support varies